faunalia/qgisworkshop_org/docs/source/workshop/pyqt.rst

 How it provided the idea behind PyQGIS
 --------------------------------------

-Using the PyQt wrappers to access QGIS libraries was a pracitical solution because QGIS was already built on top of Qt libraries.
+Using the PyQt wrappers to access QGIS libraries was a practical solution because QGIS was already built on top of Qt libraries.
 According to the\  `PyQGIS cookbook <http://www.qgis.org/pyqgis-cookbook/intro.html#python-console>`_ \, another reason for PyQt seems to be Python's immense popularity.

 Examples
 ---------